 Simply enter your monthly income, monthly expenses, down payment, interest rate, property taxes, property insurance, and loan term and get an estimated home price.
-The calculator then breaks down your monthly mortgage payment into principal and interest and taxes and insurance.
-After all, it's important to understand that you're ultimately paying more than the total amount financed on a purchase.
+The calculator then breaks down your monthly mortgage payment into principal, interest, taxes and insurance.
+After all, it's important to understand that you're monthly housing expense is more than the total amount financed on a purchase.
 Taxes, interest and any Homeowner's Association dues add to the monthly housing expense.

 To find out how much home you can afford, you need to make sure you have the correct figures to input into our affordability calculator:

 - Loan term: Choose from the standard 15-, 20-, and 30-year loan periods.

 - Monthly income: Include your entire household (for example, you and your spouse) income before taxes.

 - Monthly expenses: These include monthly payments for debts such as car payments, student loans, credit cards — basically, anything that would typically report on your credit report.
 They don't include expenses such as current rent, utilities, transportation, food, gym memberships, or other purchases.
 Add up the relevant expenses to get this total.

 - Down payment: As a general rule, financial experts recommend putting a down payment of at least 20% on a home.
 This money can come from savings, investments, your 401(k) or IRA, or financial gifts from family or friends.
 If you don't have this much money saved up, you might be able to put less down but will have to pay additional private mortgage insurance.

 - Interest rate: While factors such as your credit score will affect your interest rate, you can find current rates for your ZIP code online.